lbaierreinio/gramba/README.md

 2) Gramba for Sequence Classification (`GrambaForSequenceClassification`)
 3) Gramba for Question Answering (`GrambaSQuADModel`).

-These can be instantiated along with an instance of the `GrambaConfig` file, which specify the default hyperparameters of the Gramba model.
+These can be instantiated along with an instance of the `GrambaConfig` class, which specify the default hyperparameters of the Gramba model.

 #### Usage
 ```bash